nus-cs2113-AY2223S2/ip/docs/README.md

 <br/>

 ### List all tasks: `list`
-Shows a list of all tasks in the task list.<p>
+Shows a list of all tasks in the task list.<br/>
 Format: `list`

 <br/>

 ### Mark a task: `mark`
-Marks a specific task as done.<p>
+Marks a specific task as done.<br/>
 Format: `mark TASK_NUMBER`
 - `TASK_NUMBER` accepts positive integer from 1 to N (the number of tasks in the list)
 - The task number refers to the index number shown in the displayed `list`